WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 connections.
 In some cases, connection failures cause call terminations, and vice a versa.

-HTTP, on the otherhand, very clearly separates the state of the resource being manipulated, with the state of the HTTP connection used to manipulate it.
+HTTP, on the other hand, very clearly separates the state of the resource being manipulated, with the state of the HTTP connection used to manipulate it.
 This design principle is inherited by RIPP.
 Consequently, call state on both client and server exist